rjhoppe/bash-command-ref/basic.md

 fzf
 ```

-List all the cmds you can run
+List all the cmds you can run (this can take a couple of seconds to run)
 ```
 compgen -c | less
 ```